Just-In-Time Reinforcement Learning: Continual Learning in LLM Agents Without Gradient Updates: Experiments

 Table~\ref{tab:main_results} presents the performance comparison of JitRL and training-free baselines on WebArena.
 JitRL outperforms all training-free baselines in both cumulative (Avg) and converged (Final) success rates.
 Moreover, the significant gap between the Avg and Final highlights JitRL's robust learning capability.
 Performance gains are most pronounced in structured domains like Shopping (+73.2\% over Static) due to high trajectory reusability.
 In contrast, Reflexion occasionally suffers from ``reflection noise'' in sites like Map, where misleading feedback degrades performance.

 Table~\ref{tab:webrl_comparison} compares JitRL with weight-update methods (WebRL) on the held-out WebArena-Lite \citep{webrl} subset, as the remaining WebArena tasks were utilized for training WebRL and SFT.
 JitRL attains SOTA performance purely through inference-time optimization.
 This demonstrates that JitRL serves as a highly efficient alternative to computationally intensive training methods.
-To ensure a controlled comparison, we also provide performance results for both WebRL and JitRL in Appendix~\ref{app:fair_comparison}, standardizing both the base models and training configurations.
+We also provide results with the same backbone in an on-the-fly setting (Appendix~\ref{app:fair_comparison}), and with the same backbone following separate training and evaluation phases (Appendix~\ref{app:large_budget}).